CodyNicholson/Spring_Boot_Kafka_Project/README.md

 docker-compose up -d
 ```

 NOTE: I built this project using Windows and Docker Toolbox.
 When using Windows and Docker Toolbox you have to point to "192.168.99.100" instead of "localhost" in the application.yml file.
+To facilitate this behavior, I added a DOCKER_TOOLBOX spring profile that works with Docker Toolbox, and I made the default profile work for the normal Docker that I'm sure most people have.

-Once you have docker running correctly and you spin up the app you can hit the KafkaController endpoint with this curl command:
+Once you have docker running correctly you can spin up the app and hit the KafkaController endpoint with this curl command:

 ```
 curl -X POST http://localhost:9000/kafka/publish?message=myMessage